udacity/AIND-Isolation/README.md

 ## Synopsis

 In this project, students will develop an adversarial search agent to play the game "Isolation".
-Students only need to modify code in the `game_agent.py`, however, code is included for example player and evaluation functions for you to review and test against in the other files.

 Isolation is a deterministic, two-player game of perfect information in which the players alternate turns moving a single piece from one cell to another on a board.
 Whenever either player occupies a cell, that cell becomes blocked for the remainder of the game.
 The first player with no remaining legal moves loses, and the opponent is declared the winner.
+These rules are implemented in the `isolation.Board` class provided in the repository.

 This project uses a version of Isolation where each agent is restricted to L-shaped movements (like a knight in chess) on a rectangular grid (like a chess or checkerboard).
 The agents can move to any open cell on the board that is 2-rows and 1-column or 2-columns and 1-row away from their current position on the board.
 Movements are blocked at the edges of the board (the board does not wrap around), however, the player can "jump" blocked or occupied spaces (just like a knight in chess).

 Additionally, agents will have a fixed time limit each turn to search for the best move and respond.
 If the time limit expires during a player's turn, that player forfeits the match, and the opponent wins.

-These rules are implemented in the `isolation.Board` class provided in the repository.
+Students only need to modify code in the `game_agent.py` file to complete the project.
+Additional files include example Player and evaluation functions, the game board class, and a template to develop local unit tests.

+## Instructions

+In order to complete the Isolation project, students must submit code that passes all test cases for the required functions in `game_agent.py` and complete a report as specified in the rubric.
+Students can submit using the [Udacity Project Assistant]() command line utility.
+Students will receive feedback on test case success/failure after each submission.

+Students must implement the following functions:

+- `MinimaxPlayer.minimax()`: implement minimax search
+- `AlphaBetaPlayer.alphabeta()`: implement minimax search with alpha-beta pruning
+- `AlphaBetaPlayer.get_move()`: implement iterative deepening search
+- `custom_score()`: implement your own best position evaluation heuristic
+- `custom_score_2()`: implement your own alternate position evaluation heuristic
+- `custom_score_3()`: implement your own alternate position evaluation heuristic

+You may write or modify code within each file (but you must maintain compatibility with the function signatures provided).
+You may add other classes, functions, etc., as needed, but it is not required.

-## Quickstart Guide
+### Quickstart Guide

 The following example creates a game and illustrates the basic API.
-You can run this example with `python sample_players.py`
+You can run this example by activating your aind anaconda environment and executing the command `python sample_players.py`

     from isolation import Board